xBis7/django_image_blog/README.md

 # django_image_blog

 This is a project created for a university assignment.
-It's a simpler version of Instagram, a blog created with Django Python in which you can create a user account, a profile and make new posts by uploading images.
+It's a simpler version of Instagram, a blog created with Django Python in which you can create a user account and a profile and make new posts by uploading images.
 There is also an admin page, in which anyone with admin credentials can login and manage the blog.

 I have listed the commands i used for installing Django and Python and for developing this project.
 I have also listed the commands that someone needs to run in order, for the project, to work in his system.